LiminLi-xjtu/MMOSurv/README.md

 #### cd MMOSurv/Data_preprocessing

-The python program (extract_RNASeq_expression.py) summarizes the gene expression of patients with the same type of cancer into a csv file.
+The python program (extract_RNASeq_expression.py) summarized the gene expression of patients with the same type of cancer into a csv file.

 #### python extract_RNASeq_expression.py